 top of page

-Service engineers pull failing drives from storage arrays and replace them with new drives.
-The removed drive becomes the property of the service provider (typically EMC, Netapp, IBM, etc. ) However, the failed drive contains customer data.
-Our solution enables customers to securely erase data from failed drives and return the drive to the service provider avoiding costly hard drive retention fee contracts.
+Service engineers pull failing disk drives from storage arrays and replace them with new hard drives.
+The removed disk drive becomes the property of the service provider (typically EMC, Netapp, IBM, etc. ) However, the failed disk drive contains customer data.
+Our solution enables customers to securely erase data from failed drives and return the drive to the service provider avoiding costly disk drive retention fee contracts.

 One appliance erases all drive types including Fibre Channel, SAS/SATA, SCSI, and NVMe.